igorskyflyer/npm-keppo/README.md

 decreaseMinor(minor?: number = 1): Keppo
 ```

-decreases the minor version number for the provided value.
+Decreases the minor version number for the provided value.

 `minor: number = 1` => The minor version number to decrease by, defaults to `1`.